Speakers & Events

 Click on our calendar for upcoming speakers and events!

-Xiuhtezcatl Martinez is a 16 year-old, internationally renowned youth climate activist and hip-hop artist.
+Xiuhtezcatl Martinez is an internationally renowned youth climate activist and hip-hop artist.
 He is a leading voice on the front lines of a global youth-led environmental movement.
 At the early age of six, Xiuhtezcatl began speaking around the world from the Rio+20 United Nations Summit in Rio de Janeiro, to addressing the General Assembly at the United Nations in New York.
 He is the Youth Director of Earth Guardians, an organization of young activists, artists, and musicians from across the globe stepping up as leaders and working together to create positive change in their communities to address climate change, environmental justice, and the rights of indigenous peoples.
 Xiuhtezcatl is a also a plaintiff in a landmark lawsuit of children suing the federal government for failure to protect the atmosphere and their future.

 At DePauw, Xiuhtezcatl met with a small group of student leaders for a lunch discussion and inspired an audience of more than 100 at Peeler Auditorium in the evening.
 He also fired up a crowd of over 450 third, fourth, and fifth-graders at Tzouanakis Intermediate School for a convocation on youth empowerment and the environment.
 He challenged the students to not use plastic straws and led them in a chorus of "I'm young!
 I'm positive!" during an interactive music performance.

 Carl Jones is the 2016 Winner of the Indianapolis Prize, the world's leading award for animal conservation.
-He will be visiting DePauw's campus and delivering a lecture on October 13, 2016.

 Dr. Robert Bullard is often described as the father of environmental justice.
 Dr. Bullard was a guest speaker at a faculty development workshop on environmental justice at DePauw University.
 He delivered a keynote, "Building Environmentally Just, Healthy, and Sustainable Communities for All" that was free and open to the public during the morning, then conducted a workshop for faculty participants in the afternoon.